dannyhvalenz/Cool-MacOS-Apps/README.md

 - [TrayPlay](https://mborgerson.com/trayplay/) - An app for OS X that lives in your menu bar and lets you easily control iTunes or Spotify, without interrupting your workflow.
 - [menu bar for spotify](https://github.com/laaksomavrick/menu-bar-for-spotify) - A menu bar app for Spotify that display the currently playing track
 - [kmbmpdc](https://kmbmpdc.perala.me/) - kawaii menubar music player daemon controller
+- [Menu Bar Controller for Sonos](https://github.com/Sn0wfreezeDev/MenuBarControllerSonos) - Control your Sonos sound system from your mac menu bar

 ### Podcast
 - [PodcastMenu](https://github.com/insidegui/PodcastMenu) - Put Overcast on your Mac's menu bar

 ## Developer Tools
-- [Hyper](https://hyper.is/) - A terminal built on web technologies.
-- [Mockup Generator](https://github.com/andypotts/mockup-generator) - Mockup Generator is a menu bar app that allows you to capture screenshots of your favourite websites and wrap them in device mock-ups.
+- [Mockup Generator](https://github.com/andypotts/mockup-generator) - Mockup Generator is a menu bar app that allows you to capture screenshots of your favourite websites and wrap them in device mock-ups
-- [AnyIpsum](https://github.com/jlowgren/AnyIpsum) - Menu bar application that lets you select a lorem ipsum variation and copy it to the pasteboard.
+- [AnyIpsum](https://github.com/jlowgren/AnyIpsum) - Menu bar application that lets you select a lorem ipsum variation and copy it to the pasteboard
 - [Tint](https://github.com/adaringdesign/tint) - A not-so-sucky color picker status bar for OSX
+- [Homebrew](https://brew.sh/) - The missing package manager for macOS

+### Terminal
+- [Hyper](https://hyper.is/) - A terminal built on web technologies

+### Code editor
+- [Atom](https://github.com/atom/atom) - The hackable text editor
 - [Macvim](http://macvim-dev.github.io/macvim/) - Vim - the text editor - for Mac OS X
-- [Homebrew](https://brew.sh/) - The missing package manager for macOS
+- [VS Code](https://code.visualstudio.com/) - Code editor with plugins

 ## Utilities
 - [Boo](https://github.com/dimovskidamjan/Boo) - A menu bar tool which helps with showing and hiding of hidden files